 If you are lucky enough to find a vintage or antique bread board, be sure to care for your treasure properly.

-- After use, scrub the board in hot water with dish detergent or wood soap.
-Don't let it soak or it will likely warp!
+- After use, quickly scrub the board in hot water with dish detergent.
+Don't let it soak, or it will likely warp!

 - Oil the board once a month with a mixture of mineral oil and beeswax or a thin sheen of cooking oil.
 Let the oil soak in overnight and then wipe off the excess.